mcampo84/teleport_challenge/README.md

 4. [stream](#stream)

 #### start
 The `start` command will be responsible for kicking off a job on a remote server.
-Provided the client has permissions to execute the job, the command will return a PID to the user.
+Provided the client has permissions to execute the job, the command will return a UUID to the user.

 **Examples**: